Palliative Care for Heart Failure or Cancer

 The trial information does not specify whether you need to stop taking your current medications.
 It is best to discuss this with the trial coordinators or your doctor.

-Is palliative care safe for people with heart failure or cancer?
+What prior data suggests that this palliative care model is safe for patients with heart failure or cancer?

-How is palliative care unique for heart failure or cancer?
+What evidence suggests that this trial's palliative care model could be effective for heart failure or cancer?

 LP